-On August 2020, the District suffered damages to its water infrastructures caused by the Boulder Creek Fire.
-As of fiscal year 2023, the District continued working with other agencies to rebuild and repair damages caused by the fire.
+In August 2020, the District suffered damage to its water infrastructure caused by the CZU Fire, and in the winter storms of 2023, the District incurred damage to access roads and water mains caused by storms.
+As of fiscal year 2023, the District continued to repair the damage caused by the fire and storms.